Harphies/REST-API-TEMPLATE/README.md

 ## List of Functions

 - SignUp and Login
+- User Email account verification to confirm if it's valid
 - Forget and Reset password
 - Email Account verification
 - Login with Google, Facebook etc